isx45128227/MongoVsPostgres/documentacio.md

 The aim of this project is to let you know the great potential of NonSQL databases when we have to process big data volumes.

 Syntax used in MongoDB differs from Postgres, but it's really simple to understand.
+In this project you will see how to use syntax in MongoDB and Postgres.

+## System specifications

+This project has been made in Linux Fedora 24.
+The main details of my Fedora machine:

+* Processor: Intel Core (TM) i7-6700 CPU @ 3.40GHz
+* RAM: 16 GB
+* HDD: 105 GB
+* Swap: 5 GB
+* System type: 64 bits

 ## Environment preparation